tsgates/arch-wiki-markdown/wiki/Persistent_block_device_naming.md

 > Individual device names

-You can also create individual device names: udev#Setting static device names (for iscsi).
+You can also create individual device names: Udev#Setting static device names.

 Using persistent naming
 -----------------------